Applications have closed

 If offered a fellowship, your Research Administrative Officer will need to certify that you have the relevant committee approvals (e.g. Human Research Ethics Committee, Animal Experimentation Ethics Committee, Biosafety Committee).
 The fellowship funding will not start until all approvals have been provided.

-Download the application form and instructions below.
+Download the application form, certification page, guide to applicants and instructions below.
 Please read the instructions before starting.
 Read the form carefully and complete all sections.
-Name the completed document - [Surname][First name Initial]-PostdocApp (eg. SmithJ-PostdocApp.pdf).
+Name the completed document - [Surname][First name Initial]-PostdocApp (eg. SmithJ-PostdocApp).

 Upon reading your completed application form, your supervisor and RAO should affix their signatures in the certification page provided.
-Name the completed document - [Surname][First name Initial]-Certify (e.g. SmithA-Certify.docx).
+Name the completed document - [Surname][First name Initial]-Certify (e.g. SmithA-Certify).

-Please email the completed and signed application form and certification page to firstname.lastname@example.org.
-For queries, please contact Maria Nuguid on 03 9635 5213.
+Please email the completed and signed application form, and certification page to Josie.Italia@cancervic.org.au.
+For queries, please contact Josie Italia on 03 9514 6306.

-The next round of postdoctoral fellowships will be for PhDs submitted between 1 October 2013 and 31 March 2014.
-Applications will close 7 April 2014.
+The next round of postdoctoral fellowships will be for PhDs submitted between 1 April and 30 September 2016.
+Applications will close in October 2016.

 Late or incomplete applications will not be considered.